mountainMath/cansim/cran-comments.md

 * remove deprecated `adjust_cansim_values_by_variable` function

 # Changes from version 0.3.8
+## Major changes
+* deprecate `list_cansim_tables` and `serach_cansim_tables` and fallback to corresponding "_cube" methods as Open Data Canada API has changed and similar functionality is available through the "_cube" methods that tie directly into StatCan APIS
 ## Minor changes
 * Fix issues with top level duplicate categories
 * Check for expired tables in `list_cansim_sqlite_cached_tables`
+* New auto-update feature for sqlite tables